 We partially funded our acquisition of Calvin Klein through the sale for \$250 million of 10,000 newly issued shares of our Series B convertible preferred stock to affiliates of Apax Managers, Inc. and Apax Partners Europe Managers Limited.
-As of May 4, 2003, the 10,000 shares of our Series B convertible preferred stock were convertible into 18,178,078 shares of our common stock at a conversion price of \$14 per share of common stock.
+The 10,000 shares of our Series B convertible preferred stock is initially convertible into 17,857,136 shares of our common stock at a conversion price of \$14 per share of common stock.
 The Series B convertible preferred stock has a dividend rate of 8% per annum payable in cash.
 If we elect not to pay a cash dividend for any quarter, then the Series B convertible preferred stock will be treated for purposes of the payment of future dividends and upon conversion, redemption or liquidation as if an in-kind dividend had been paid.
-This prospectus covers the offer and sale by the Apax affiliates of those shares of our common stock currently issuable upon conversion of the Series B convertible preferred stock, plus an additional 4,420,426 shares of our common stock issuable in the event we elect not to pay cash dividends on a quarterly basis through the fourth quarter of our fiscal year ending January 29, 2006.
-The shares are issuable at any time or from time to time upon the conversion of the Series B convertible preferred stock by the Apax affiliates.
-The Series B convertible preferred stock was originally issued to the Apax affiliates in a privately-negotiated transaction pursuant to the exemption from registration provided under Section 4(2) of the Securities Act.
+This prospectus covers the offer and sale by the Apax affiliates of those shares of our common stock initially issuable upon conversion of the Series B convertible preferred stock, plus an additional 4,741,368 shares of our common stock issuable in the event we elect not to pay cash dividends on a quarterly basis through the fourth quarter of our fiscal year ending January 29, 2006.
+The shares are issuable at any time or from time to time upon the conversion of the Series B convertible preferred stock was originally issued to the Apax affiliates in a privately-negotiated transaction pursuant to the exemption from registration provided under Section 4(2) of the Securities Act.
 In connection with our issuance of the Series B convertible preferred stock, we granted the Apax affiliates certain registration rights under a registration rights agreement we entered into with them on February 12, 2003.